People tab access and permissions

 Automatic user provisioning

-Beyond manual invites available in the People tab, Lovable can add members automatically.
-The provisioning options are configured in Settings → Identity.
-Provisioned members appear in the People tab, where roles and access can be managed.- Just-in-time (JIT) provisioning: When a user signs in to Lovable through your configured SSO provider for the first time, they’re automatically added to your company workspace at the JIT default role you set (admin, editor, or viewer).
+Beyond manual invites available in the People tab, Lovable can automatically add members.
+The provisioning options are configured in Identity (Settings → Access → Identity); see Manage workspace identity and user provisioning for the full setup.
+Provisioned members appear in the People tab, where roles and access can be managed.- SSO sign-in (just-in-time, or JIT, provisioning): When a user signs in to Lovable through your configured SSO provider for the first time, they’re automatically added to your company workspace at the JIT default role you set (admin, editor, or viewer).
+On Enterprise plans, owners and admins can toggle this from the SSO sign-in row once an SSO provider is configured; on Business plans, it’s enabled automatically with a configured SSO provider and shown as a read-only status.
 See SSO for more information.

-- Verified-email provisioning (domain-based provisioning): When a user signs up to Lovable with an email matching one of your verified domains, Lovable adds them at the configured default role (editor or viewer).
+- Verified email sign-up (domain-based provisioning): When a user signs up to Lovable with an email matching one of your verified domains, Lovable adds them at the configured default role (editor or viewer).
 This works for any sign-up on a verified domain, with or without SSO.

 - SCIM provisioning (Enterprise): User and group lifecycle is managed centrally from your identity provider.
 When you assign a user to Lovable in the IdP, the user is created in the workspace at the configured role.
 Unassigning the user removes their membership, and changes to group membership or role mappings in the IdP are synced automatically.
+SCIM is configured separately from the User provisioning section.
 See SCIM for more information.

 External collaborators

-- See and open projects that have been shared with them (via the Shared with me tab on the Lovable dashboard)
+- See and access projects that have been shared with them (via the Shared with me tab on the Lovable dashboard), according to the assigned project access level

-- Open the Plans & credits and Cloud & AI balance tabs to see the current plan, credit balance, and usage, but every billing control is disabled for them.
+- Open the Plans & credit usage tab to see the current plan, credit balance, and usage, but every billing control is disabled for them.
 They cannot initiate or approve any charge against the workspace

 - Leave the workspace

-The collaborator role is assigned when you invite a non-member to a specific project from that project’s Share dialog.
-They then appear in the People list as members of your workspace with the collaborator role.
+The collaborator role is assigned when you invite a non-member to a project from that project’s Share dialog.
+After that, they appear in the People list as members of your workspace with the collaborator role.
 This lets you track their activity, set a per-member credit limit, and remove their access when needed.
 Collaborators cannot be invited from the People tab.
-On Business and Enterprise plans, Lovable warns you before inviting someone who isn’t a member of your workspace.What project roles can collaborators have?
+On Business and Enterprise plans, Lovable warns you before inviting someone who isn’t a member of your workspace.Project invitees whose email matches one of your verified domains do not become collaborators when Verified email sign-up is enabled in Identity settings.
+They join the workspace as full members at your configured default role instead, and the invite is not subject to the External project collaborators setting.
+Existing verified-domain collaborators are upgraded to the default role the next time they’re invited to a project.

 When sharing a project with someone, the Share dialog offers these project-level access options:- Admin (available on paid plans): Full access to the project, including all project settings, integrations, and external connections.